alexbevi/alexbevi.github.com/_posts/2023-08-03-behavioral-changes-to-the-findoneand-star-family-of-apis-in-node-dot-js-driver-6-dot-0-0.markdown

 ---
 layout: post
-title: "Behavioral Changes to the <tt>findOneAnd*</tt> family of APIs in Node.js Driver 6.0.0"
+title: "Behavioral Changes to the findOneAnd* family of APIs in Node.js Driver 6.0.0"
 date: 2023-08-03 08:59:29 -0400
 comments: true
 categories: MongoDB